Fill your College Details

 Kubernetes Basic Interview Questions

-1. What is Kubernetes, and why is it used?
+1. What is Kubernetes, and what is it used for?

 Kubernetes is an open-source platform.
-It is built to automate containerised apps' deployment, scaling, and management.
-It streamlines complex operations by abstracting infrastructure and letting developers focus on application logic rather than operational overhead.
-It is extensively used for orchestrating containers in a distributed environment.
-This ensures the scalability and reliability of the application.
+It is designed specifically to automate a containerised app's deployment, scaling, and management.
+Abstracting infrastructure simplifies complicated work and allows programmers to focus on the logic of their applications instead of fixing operational inefficiency.
+It is used extensively to orchestrate containers in a distributed environment and ensure the application's scalability and reliability.

-The architecture of Kubernetes includes worker nodes and a control plane.
+Kubernetes architecture includes worker nodes and a control plane.

-• Control Plane: It comprises components like kube-controller-manager (to ensure desired state), kube-scheduler (for resource allocation), etcd (for cluster state), and kube-Episerver.
+• Control planes include kube-controller-manager (to ensure desired state), kube-scheduler (to make resource claims), etcd (cluster state), and kube-episerver.

 custom img